ksruthi1992/park/parking-report.md

 2) Mobile app can be a supplementary tool for the enforcer to check the parking area.

 3) A ticket will be placed in a vehicle if the driver violated one of the parking rules:

  -No parking permit/daily parking pass in the vechicle.

  -Vehicle with a student permit parked on a staff parking.

  -Vehicle without a handicap parking permit parked on a handicap parking spot.

- -Vehicle parked on a reserved spot, non-parking spot, or parked in two or more spots.
+ -Vehicle parked on a reserved spot, closed spot, non-parking spot, or parked in two or more spots.

+### UC11 - ManualOverride ###

+**Related Requirements:** REQ2, REQ4, REQ9

+**Initiating Actor:** Parking enforcers/employees

+**Goal:** User has the access to manually change the status of a certain spot.

+**Participating Actors:** Sensors, Digital Displays, Mobile App, Database

+**Preconditions:** Parking lot must be vacant.

+**PostConditions:** A parking lot will be closed/open.

+**Main Success Scenario:**

+1) Parking Enforcer will choose a certain spot or spots.

+2) Parking Enforcer can manually change the status of a spot if it needs to be down for maintenance or reservation.

+3) The Sensor will display green if it's open, and red if it's closed.

 ### <a name = use_diagram></a> Use Case Diagram ###